1. /

 Colorful La Boca in Buenos Aires

 From day one, Buenos Aires captivates with its mix of Latin American elan and old-world European charm.
-For those seeking a study abroad adventure, the capital of Argentina is a bustling and cosmopolitan place to learn Spanish.
-The city's diverse neighborhoods - from the bohemian San Telmo and historic La Boca, to the upscale Recoleta and lively Palermo - offer a range of experiences that will keep you entertained as you learn Spanish in Argentina.
+For those seeking a study abroad adventure, the capital of Argentina is a bustling and cosmopolitan is an excellent place.
+The city's diverse neighborhoods - from the bohemian San Telmo and historic La Boca, to the upscale Recoleta and lively Palermo - offer a range of experiences that will keep you entertained.

 There are more-than 20 Spanish-speaking countries in the world, each with a distinct Spanish variant.
-Deciding which has the "easiest" Spanish is subjective, as it depends on various factors such as an individual’s personal goals, linguistic background, and preferred learning style.
+Deciding which has the "easiest" Spanish is subjective, as it depends on various factors such as an individual’s personal goals and linguistic background.
 Of course, Spain is the birthplace of the Spanish language, so studying there allows you to delve into the purest form of the language (as governed by the Royal Spanish Academy).
-However, there may be personal or practical reasons why some students are more interested in learning a variant of Latam Spanish, such as the "rioplatense" dialect spoken in parts of Argentina and Uruguay.
+However, there may be personal or practical reasons why some students are more interested in a variant of Latam Spanish, such as the "rioplatense" dialect spoken in parts of Argentina and Uruguay.

 The short answer is “not really”.
 There are diverse Spanish variants across Spanish-speaking countries and even within countries you’ll find a range of regional dialects and accents.
 However, all are based on the same language, which is Spain’s Castilian Spanish (as governed by the Royal Spanish Academy) and with any type of Spanish variant you can make yourself understood in all Spanish-speaking countries (just like an British person in the US, Canada or Australia).
 It is worth noting that most official exams for Spanish as a foreign language will likely be in Spain’s Castilian Spanish rather than Latam Spanish.